| | |

 Campfire Spinach Dip Recipe

-This simple campfire spinach dip recipe is perfect for camping!
-Simply wrap the ingredients in a foil packet to create an easy camping meal.
+This simple spinach dip, cooked over a crackling campfire, is perfect for camping!
+Simply wrap the ingredients in a foil packet to create an easy appetizer, snack, or camping meal.

-Served with a sliced baguette of french bread it makes the perfect lunch or light dinner.
-Creating a tin foil packet to encase the dip in makes cooking and clean up a breeze!
+Served with a sliced baguette, it makes the perfect lunch or light dinner.
+Creating a tinfoil packet to encase the dip in makes cooking and cleanup a breeze!

 I often add this classic recipe to our menu plan when we are camping for a week or longer.
 It’s a nice break from the traditional camping fare.
-Spinach dip is one of our favorite appetizers for game day and is a crowd pleaser!
+Spinach dip is one of our favorite appetizers at home, too, and is always a crowd pleaser!

 This post contains affiliate links.